michaelmusick/341_webDev_fall2016/README.md

 ## Books (optional)
 - If you are interested in some supplemental reading on HTML and CSS, The [HTML & CSS book](http://www.htmlandcssbook.com/) is a nice one.

+## Server Hosting
+You will be expected to purchase hosting space.
+We recommend BlueHost.org.

+## Goals
+- Representing yourself online
+- Getting clients and building websites

 ## Course Outline
 ## SECTON 1: Fundamentals
 ### Week 1: 8.29